 A home inspection is an objective visual examination of the physical structure and systems of a home, from the roof to the foundation.
 Having a home inspected is like giving it a physical check-up.
 If problems or symptoms are found, the inspector may recommend further evaluation.

-The standard home inspector’s report
+The standard home inspection report

-Be present at the home inspection
+Buyers: be present at the home inspection

 No house is perfect.